The Miracle of the Bells: Plot

-To generate interest in the film, the grief-stricken Dunnigan desperately pulls a publicity stunt, convincing all five churches in Coaltown to ring their bells for three days as a tribute to the dead actress, paying them with checks that he cannot cover.
-Huge interest begins to develop in the unknown actress who gave her life to complete the film, and Marcus Harris wires Dunnigan enough money to cover the checks.
-But Harris calls Dunnigan and tells him that he has decided not to release the film, because the moviegoing public might resent greeting the arrival of a new star who has died.
+To generate interest in the film, Dunnigan convinces all five churches in Coaltown to ring their bells for three days as a tribute to the dead actress, paying them with checks that he cannot cover.
+Huge interest begins to develop in the actress who gave her life to complete the film, and Marcus Harris wires Dunnigan enough money to cover the checks.
+Harris calls Dunnigan and tells him that he has decided not to release the film, because the moviegoing public might resent greeting the arrival of a new star who has died.
 Harris intends to recast the role and begin filming all over again.

-On the day of Olga's funeral, an overflow crowd which includes Dunnigan enters the tiny local church, which has never been so full.
+On the day of Olga's funeral, an overflow crowd which includes Dunnigan enters the tiny local church.
 As the crowd prays, a loud creaking noise is heard, and the statues of St. Michael and the Virgin Mary slowly turn on their pedestals until they face Olga's coffin.
 The parishioners regard this as a miracle, even though Fr.
-Paul has already gone to the basement (to ensure the safety of the parishioners) and determined the ground has shifted—causing the pillars which support the statues under the church to move because of the large crowd.
+Paul has already determined the ground has shifted, causing the pillars which support the statues to move because of the large crowd.
 Dunnigan persuades Father Paul not to quash the faith of the people of Coaltown.

 Marcus Harris, after much reluctance, decides to release the film, which becomes a huge success.
 Fr.
-Paul is overwhelmed by the nationwide donations his church has received and the movie studio's offer to build a hospital/clinic to fight the disease which cost Olga her life.
+Paul is overwhelmed by the nationwide donations his church has received and the movie studio's offer to build a clinic to fight the disease which cost Olga her life.